moralis-coder/task-tracker-cli/README.md

 # Background Information

-This a beginner project from Roadmap.
-It is breakable toy to practice python.
+This is a beginner project from Roadmap.
+It is a breakable toy to practice python.

 [Exercise desctiption](https://roadmap.sh/projects/task-tracker)